jeromearsany/Laza-Ecommerce-MVP-2025/README.md

-# Laza — E-Commerce Mobile App (MVP)
+# Laza — E-Commerce Mobile App (MVP) 🚀🛍️

 **Faculty of Computers and Data Science — Fall 2025**
-**Course:** Mobile App Development (Cybersecurity Program)
+**Course:** Mobile App Development (Cybersecurity Program) 🧑‍💻🔒

 ---

-## Overview
+## Overview 📌

 Laza is a minimal, polished e-commerce **MVP (Minimum Viable Product)** built with **Flutter**.
-The goal is to demonstrate a complete mobile shopping experience using a single codebase for Android and iOS: user authentication, product browsing, cart management, favorites (wishlist), and a mock checkout flow.
-Backend services use **Firebase** (Authentication + Cloud Firestore) and product demo data is fetched from the Platzi Fake Store API.
+The app demonstrates a complete mobile shopping experience using a single codebase for Android and iOS: user authentication, product browsing, cart management, wishlist (favorites), and a mock checkout flow.
+Backend services use **Firebase** (Authentication + Cloud Firestore) and product demo data is retrieved from the Platzi Fake Store API.

-This README is written in clear, professional, and simple English so teammates and graders can follow implementation, setup, testing and contribution steps easily.
+This README uses simple, professional English so teammates and graders can follow implementation, setup, testing, and contribution steps easily. ✅

 ---

-## Project Goals
+## Project Goals 🎯

 - Build a working cross-platform mobile app using Flutter.
-- Use a modern app architecture with clear separation of UI, state, and data layers.
+- Use a clear, modern architecture with separation of UI, state, and data layers. ⚙️
-- Integrate a REST API for product data and use Firebase for persistence.
+- Integrate a REST API for product data and Firebase for persistent state. ☁️
-- Provide automated end-to-end tests for important user flows.
+- Provide automated end-to-end tests for critical flows. 🧪
-- Keep the app simple, secure (for an educational project), and easy to extend.
+- Keep the app simple, secure (for educational use), and easy to extend. 🔧

 ---

-## Key Features
+## Key Features ✨

-- **Authentication**
+- **Authentication** 🔐
   - Email/password signup and login via Firebase Auth.
-  - Secure onboarding flow with clear UX for first-time users.
+  - Secure onboarding with clear UX for first-time users.
-  - Simple user profile (name & email) accessible from a side drawer.
+  - Simple user profile (name & email) in a side drawer.

-- **Product Catalog**
+- **Product Catalog** 📦
-  - Live demo product data fetched from the Platzi Fake Store API.
+  - Live demo product data from the Platzi Fake Store API.
-  - Instant local search (filter by name).
+  - Instant local search (filter by product name). 🔎
-  - Product details with images, full description, and price.
+  - Product details screen with images, description, and price.

-- **Cart & Favorites**
+- **Cart & Favorites** 🛒❤️
-  - Add/remove items, change quantities, and view totals.
+  - Add/remove items, update quantities, view totals.
-  - Cart and favorites are persisted per user in Cloud Firestore.
+  - Cart and favorites persisted per user in Cloud Firestore.
-  - Mock checkout flow with a success confirmation screen.
+  - Mock checkout flow with success confirmation screen.

-- **Quality & Testing**
+- **Quality & Testing** 🧰
   - Appium E2E test scripts for authentication and cart flows.
-  - Graceful error handling for network problems and empty states.
+  - Graceful error handling for network issues and empty states. ⚠️
   - Clean separation between presentation, state management, and services.

 ---

-## Tech Stack
+## Tech Stack 🧩

 - **Framework:** Flutter (Dart)
 - **Backend:** Firebase (Authentication + Cloud Firestore)